Sustainability Services

 For more information, please contact Summer Tan at xiayi@asiaohio.org.

-Food Pantry
+Food Pantry and Emergency Assistance

 ASIA’s Emergency Food Assistance and Food Pantry is OPEN.
 Families or individuals are eligible.
 If you need food, please call our office.

-Akron's food pantry location is open every second and fourth Tuesday of the month from 12PM to 3PM.
+Akron's food pantry is open every second and fourth Tuesday of the month from 12PM to 3PM.

-HAPI Fresh
+HAPI Fresh Farmers' Market

-The Healthy Asian Pacific Islander Fresh Farmers Market Program (HAPI Fresh) is a seasonal and weekly farmer’s market between July and September each year that provides equitable access to fresh vegetables, including culturally specific produce.
+The Healthy Asian Pacific Islander Fresh Farmers Market Program (HAPI Fresh Farmers' Market) is a seasonal and weekly farmer’s market between July and September each year that provides equitable access to fresh vegetables, including culturally specific produce.
+HAPI Fresh Farmers' Market facilitates local job creation and supports entrepreneurship by offering low barrier opportunities for producers to sell their harvest.

 Developed in 2012, HAPI Fresh ensures that urban farmers and food entrepreneurs, especially from the refugee and immigrant community, have a low-barrier opportunity to sell their produce and other food products while gaining practical experience with customer service, marketing, and financing.
 Over the years, HAPI Fresh educated our clients on how to transfer their native agrarian skills to the U.S and integrate into Ohio’s agricultural community.